wuindapoet/PythonPractice/README.md

-This repo contains files for Python practicing for AI.
+This repo contains .ipynb files for Python practicing for AI.